What is the difference between HDMI and displayport?

 DisplayPort looks similar to HDMI but is a connector more common on PCs than on TVs.

 It still allows for high-definition video and (in many cases) audio, but its standards are a bit different.
-On modern monitors, you’ll likely find any of the following:
+On modern monitors, you may find one of the following Displayport versions:

 Supports up to 4K at 60Hz, some 1.2a ports may also support AMD’s FreeSync

 Supports up to 4K at 120Hz or 8K at 30Hz